caporta/cs-app/notes.md

             - multiple execution units within process control flow
             - run in the same context and share the same code/data
             - easier to share data between threads than between procs
+            - concurrent execution is only _simulated_ in _uniprocessor systems_
     - _virtual memory_
         - abstraction for main memory and disk I/O devices
         - provides each process with the illusion of exclusive access to main mem